-This section and its subsections contain all these nice things that you usually need to read only if you are really curios
+This section and its subsections contain all these nice things that you usually need to read only if you are really curios ;)

 I would appreciate feedback on this tutorial.
-Additional ideas, comments or bug sighting reports are very welcome.
+It is still in its infancy, so additional ideas, comments or bug sighting reports are very welcome.
 Please let me know about them.

-- 2005-08-08 Rainer Gerhards Initial version created - 2005-08-09 Rainer Gerhards updated to include distro-specific directories, which are now mandatory - 2005-09-06 Rainer Gerhards added information on log rotation scripts - 2007-07-13 Rainer Gerhards updated to new autotools-based build system - 2008-10-01 Rainer Gerhards added info on building from source repository - 2014-03181 Rainer Gerhards revamped doc to match current state.
+- 2005-08-08 Rainer Gerhards Initial version created - 2005-08-09 Rainer Gerhards updated to include distro-specific directories, which are now mandatory - 2005-09-06 Rainer Gerhards added information on log rotation scripts - 2007-07-13 Rainer Gerhards updated to new autotools-based build system - 2008-10-01 Rainer Gerhards added info on building from source repository